csci3307-ass-paulJerchaflie/exp_Git2/README.md

 # exp2_Git
-Practice using Git in class
+Practice using Git in class.